Operations

 • Collaborating with famous influencers

-• Extending partnerships with existing influencers
+• Extending collaborations with existing influencers

 What it is: commercials are when you partner with an influencer for a classic ad.
 It’s best for mega-influencers who are household names in your industry.